 Slab-On-Grade Construction - Technical Guide

-Deciding to start building your home with a slab-on-grade foundation instead of a conventional basement or raised foundation can greatly reduce your environmental impact during construction, and has the potential to offer significant financial savings as well.
+Deciding to build your home with a slab-on-grade foundation instead of a conventional basement or raised crawlspace foundation can greatly reduce your environmental impact during construction, and has the potential to offer significant financial savings as well.

-By replacing concrete with lower-impact and better performing building materials, you can eliminate many tons of greenhouse gas emissions from your building materials as well as during the future operation of the home.
+By replacing concrete with lower-impact and better performing building materials like high performance insulation, you can eliminate many tons of greenhouse gas emissions from your building materials as well as during the future operation of the home.

 Slab-on-grade construction is a somewhat uncommon method of home building that replaces the conventional foundation wall and basement or crawl space with a concrete slab that rests directly on grade.
 The technique lends itself to most types of terrain, with the exception of heavily sloped sites, and increasing the performance of slab on grade floors is simply done by adding insulation - yep, we have a guide for how to insulate slab on grade floors when building, here.